krawaller/algol5/modules/content/material/games/gekitai/rules.md

+---
+updated: 2020-02-20
+---

-Gekitai is played on an initially empty {DIM} board.
+{GAME} is played on an initially empty {DIM} board.
 Each player has 8 offboard {UNIT}, which they take turn to {CMND} onto the board on any empty square.

 A newly dropped unit will **push** adjacent units, unless there is another unit in the way behind it.
 Units pushed off the board are removed.